How To File for Divorce in Georgia

 - Habitual drug addiction

-Because Georgia is not a no-fault divorce state, the court can take fault into account when deciding issues like property division, child custody, and alimony, so make sure you choose your grounds for divorce wisely.
+Georgia is not a no-fault divorce state.
+The court can consider fault when deciding property division, child custody, and alimony.
+Choose your fault grounds for divorce wisely.

 Serving Your Spouse

-- If you believe your spouse will agree to accept the service, you can mail the paperwork and ask your spouse to sign an Acknowledgment of Service form in front of a notary.
-Your spouse then provides you with the Acknowledgement of Service and you file it with the court.
+- If you believe your spouse will agree to accept the service, you can send the paperwork via certified mail and ask your spouse to sign an Acknowledgment of Service form in front of a notary.
+Your spouse then gives you the form so you can file it with the court.

 - If you don't think your spouse will agree to acknowledge service, you can ask the sheriff or a private process server to serve your spouse.
-There is a small fee that you will have to pay the sheriff or process server.
-The sheriff or process server then provides you with an affidavit of service that you provide to the court, which verifies that your spouse has been given notice of the divorce.
+You will have to pay the sheriff or process server a small fee.
+The sheriff or process server then gives you an affidavit of service you provide to the court.
+This affidavit verifies that your spouse received notice of the divorce.

-Once service is complete, your spouse has 30 days to file an “answer" in the divorce.
-The answer provides an outline of their response to your complaint and what they want from the divorce.
+Once service is complete, your spouse has 30 days to file an "answer."
+The answer outlines their response to your complaint and what they want from the divorce.

 - Prior existing marriage